 Yes, there are a few co-working spaces in Stokes Croft, I think because of the general ‘ditch the office’ vibe of the area and the great location.
 There are some truly excellent cafes and restaurants around, but you can also nip into town or get to the station in a matter of minutes.
 There is a strong sense of community (mildly anarchic) spirit around too, which suits people who like to co-work who generally think a little differently too.

-Work Differently is unique in that we are the only co-working space in the world which offers e-commerce and distribution facilities to our residents as well as storage for stock and a photography suite.
+Work Differently is unique in that we are the only co-working space in the world that offers e-commerce and distribution facilities to our residents as well as storage for stock and a photography suite.

 How did you get your first few members through the door after you launched?